mahedi-kaysar/architectural-katas/adrs/adr0002_modularization_ticket_processing.md

 There are two possibilites to model the processing of tickets in the system.
 - Two modules approach:
   - Module "Ticket Capture" - having the responsibility to capture a client's ticket.
-  - Module "Ticket Fullfillment" - having the responsibility to fullfill the ticket (used mostly by the Expert during the repair process).
+  - Module "Device Repair" - having the responsibility to fullfill the ticket (used mostly by the Expert during the repair process).
 <p align="center">
 <img width="50%" src="images/ticket-capture-device-repair.png"/>
 </p>